Why You Need To Know the Difference Between English and Western Riding

 The Differences in Riding Styles

-For new riders, it can be a bit confusing understanding western riding vs English riding.
+For new riders, it can be a bit confusing to understand western riding vs English riding.
 There are some slight differences in riding styles, but there are also some similarities.

 In both riding styles, the rider should always sit up tall and straight.